who-else-but-arjun/ISRO_XRF_SR/README.md

 ```

 mode = 1 for population of initialised csv files with the input elemental abundances data.
 Assuming input.csv contains the data to be added.
-Headers required in input.csv:
+Headers required in input.csv (similar to the ```Final.csv```) :

 | lat0 | lon0 | lat1 | lon1 | lat2 | lon2 | lat3 | lon3 | Fe | Ti | Ca | Si | Al | Mg | Na | O | chi2 |  |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | -- | -- | -- | -- | -- | -- | -- | - | ---- | - |

 This will populate all the regions csv and create a file by the name of PART2Output.npz (an example is present in OLD_RUN folder) in the current directory which is required for Abundance Generalisation to run.
 It contains information regarding the number of enteries added in each region and subregion along with the updated indices of each region file.
-This is required for mask creation during Abudance Generalisation.
+This is required for mask creation during Abundance Generalisation.

 To train on subregion i, j using parameters mode = 2, todo = run, and num_iterations :
 ```bash
 python Final.py --mode 2 <i> <j> <num_iterations>
 ```
-mode = 2 for create the graphs for each subregion and training and interpolation for final high resolution abundnaces mapping.
+mode = 2 for creating the graphs for each subregion and training, and interpolation for final high-resolution abundance mapping.
-The pretrained models are automatically saved and loaded from in ```models/```
+The pretrained models are automatically saved and loaded from ```models/```

 The first execution for any region will take longer and also create masks.
 Do not delete these masks as they are used to store number of old runs which is required for future runs.